-Study Hall students are required to bring school work, books, and/or notes to study, read, or work on during Study Hall Period.
-Students will NOT be allowed to leave Study Hall to go to another teacher's room, to the gym, to the cafeteria, etc. The administration must authorize students to leave study hall.
+Study Hall students are required to bring schoolwork, books, and/or notes to study, read, or work on during Study Hall Period.
+Any student requesting to leave study hall must have approval from an administrator.

 1.33 PRIVATELY OWNED VEHICLES (POV)